Cover Toronto Fringe for Mooney on Theatre

 - To have been published previously

-- Theatre experience or knowledge (I’ve always said my dream writer is someone who hasn’t seen a play since high school)
+- Theatre experience or knowledge (Founding Editor Megan Mooney always says that her dream writer is someone who hasn’t seen a play since high school)

 We look forward to hearing from you, as soon as possible.